feathersjs/docs/api/application.md

 $ npm install @feathersjs/feathers --save
 ```

 The core `@feathersjs/feathers` module provides the ability to initialize new Feathers application instances.
 It works in Node, React Native and the browser (see the [client](./client.md) chapter for more information).
-Each instance allows for registration and retrieval of [services](./services.md), [hooks](./hooks.md), plugin configuration, and getting and setting global configuration options.
+Each instance allows for registration and retrieval of [services](./services.md), [hooks](./hooks.md), plugin configuration, and getting and setting configuration options.
 An initialized Feathers application is referred to as the **app object**.

 ```js
 const feathers = require('@feathersjs/feathers');